matthewjdaigle/BibX/README.md

 XML-based Personal Bibliography Management

 ## Schema
-The schema for bibliography collections is ./Schema/Bibliography.xsd.
+The schema for a bibliography is ./Schema/Bibliography.xsd.

 ## Bibliographies
 Bibliography files are stored in the ./Bibliographies directory.
 An example file, ./Bibliographies/Example.xml, is included.